alanng10/class-lang/Docue/Article/Word/a.md

 Word "symbol" has meaning that is entity represent entity.

-Word "repo" has meaning that is repository.
+Word "reposit" has meaning that is repository.

 Word "auto" has meaning that is entity to do effect.